• Skip to primary navigation

 What is the difference between pumpkin puree, canned pumpkin, and pumpkin pie filling?

-Canned pumpkin and pumpkin puree are cooked pureed pumpkin, and nothing more.
-The only ingredient is pumpkin.
-However, as I mentioned, some brands use a variety of squash so check the label.
 Pumpkin pie filling has added sweeteners and spices like clove, allspice, ginger, and cinnamon.
 It's an easy way to make pumpkin pie.
 If you make your own pumpkin puree, you can easily add your own spices and sugar to make pumpkin pie as well.

 What kind of pumpkin should I use for Homemade Pumpkin Puree?

 For the best flavor, you want to find a pie or sugar pumpkin (they are the same thing) at your local grocery store.
 You can also grow them in your garden!
 The pulp of a sugar pumpkin is less grainy and sweeter than a carving pumpkin.
-Pumpkins you see for sale during Halloween (carving pumpkins) and decoration are not really meant for cooking and will not taste nearly as good.
+Pumpkins you see for sale during Halloween (carving pumpkins) and decoration are not meant for cooking and will not taste nearly as good.
 They have less flesh, which makes them easier to carve, but not so great for eating.

 Is Pumpkin Puree Healthy?

 Pumpkin is a great source of potassium, beta-carotene, calcium, and magnesium, as well as vitamins E, C, and some B vitamins.
-Magnesium is important for energy creation, muscle relaxation, and nervous system regulation, so eating pumpkin after working out can help with recovery.
-Pumpkins also have potassium, which is necessary for muscle contraction, good digestion, water balance, and healthy blood pressure.
+Magnesium is important for energy creation, muscle relaxation, and nervous system regulation, so eating pumpkins after working out can help with recovery.
+Pumpkins also have potassium, which is necessary for muscle contraction, good digestion, water balance, and blood pressure.
 Of course, always consult your doctor when making health choices.

 What if my pumpkin is too big to fit in the Instant Pot whole?

 If your pumpkin doesn't fit, you can cut it into pieces and then cook it as instructed in the Instant Pot.
-Below you can see I tried this method and actually got 2 pumpkins in the pot!
+Below you can see I tried this method and got 2 pumpkins in the pot!
 You will want to remove the stringy pulp and seeds BEFORE cooking.
 After cooking, allow the pieces to cool and then remove the skin, blend, and store.

 What if I don't have an Instant Pot?

 If you don't have an Instant Pot or electric pressure cooker, you can still cook your pumpkin in the oven and then puree it.
-Preheat your oven to 400Âş.
+Preheat your oven to 400º.
 Wash the pumpkin and remove the stem.
 Cut it in half and remove the seeds and stringy insides.
 Place each half on a baking sheet and bake for 30-45 minutes.
 Remove from the oven and allow the pumpkin to cool before removing the skin.
-Puree as instructed above.
+Puree as instructed.

 Don't throw out the pumpkin seeds!

 Save the seeds for roasting!
 They make the perfect snack, or soup and salad topping.
 Rinse the seeds and remove all of the pulp.
 Dry the seeds as much as you can.
-Toss in olive oil and seasoning, bake at 300Âş for 20-30 minutes and they are done.
-Roasted pumpkin seeds are so easy and so delicious!

-Rinsed
+Rinsed pumpkin seeds

-Seasoned
+Seasoned pumpkin seeds

-Roasted
+Roasted pumpkin seeds

 What to make with Pumpkin Puree?